jvrojas/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 The objective of this project was to clean and extract data from the "Human Activity Recognition Using Smartphones Dataset", in order to use it in future analyzes.

+Link to download the data used in the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 ## Repository content
 README.md: This file presents the project objective and the content of the repository.